GitMubarak/wp-display-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This WP Display FAQ plugin will display FAQs in your page by using the shortcode: [wp_faq_plugin].
+This WP Display FAQ plugin will display FAQs in your page by using the shortcode: [wp_display_faq].

 == Description ==

-This [WP Display FAQ](http://www.hossnimubarak.com) plugin will display FAQs in your page by using the shortcode: [wp_faq_plugin].
+This [WP Display FAQ](http://www.hossnimubarak.com) plugin will display FAQs in your page by using the shortcode: [wp_display_faq].

 **🌟 Plugin Features:**